-e.
-A TMDL-related NAL exceedance occurs on the second, and each subsequent, analytical result for samples taken from any and all discharge location(s) within the same drainage area, during the same reporting year and taken in accordance with this attachment, that is above the concentration set forth in the applicable NAL.
-An NAL exceedance is not a violation of this General Permit, however, it is a violation when the discharger fails to report and respond to the NAL exceedance(s).
+I.B.2.e.
+A TMDL-related numeric action level exceedance occurs on the second, and each subsequent, analytical result for samples taken from any and all discharge location(s) within the same drainage area, during the same reporting year and taken in accordance with Attachment D or E Section III.D.3, that is above the concentration set forth in the applicable numeric action level.
+A numeric action level exceedance is not a violation of this General Permit; however, it is a violation when the discharger fails to report and respond to the numeric action level exceedance(s).

-f.
-The Regional Water Boards may assign additional monitoring, reporting, and BMP requirements upon obtaining site-specific information, including information about NAL exceedance(s).
+I.B.2.f.
+The Regional Water Boards may assign additional monitoring, reporting, and BMP requirements upon obtaining site-specific information, including information about numeric action level exceedance(s).

-C. Diazinon TMDL Implementation Requirements
+I.C.
+Diazinon TMDL Implementation Requirements

-1. Compliance with this General Permit
+I.C.1.
+Compliance with this General Permit

-a.All Responsible Dischargers for the Diazinon TMDLs listed in Table H-2 shall comply with the requirements of this General Permit.
+All Responsible Dischargers for the Diazinon TMDLs listed in Table H-2 shall comply with the requirements of this General Permit.
 Compliance with the requirements of this General Permit is consistent with the requirements and assumptions of the TMDL.
 The use of diazinon has been banned for non-agricultural use by the California Department of Pesticide Regulation and the use is prohibited at construction sites.

-D. Nutrient TMDL Implementation Requirements
+I.D.
+Nutrient TMDL Implementation Requirements

-1. Compliance with this General Permit
+I.D.1.
+Compliance with this General Permit

-a.All Responsible Dischargers for the Nutrient TMDLs listed in Table H-2 shall comply with the requirements of this General Permit.
+All Responsible Dischargers for the Nutrient TMDLs listed in Table H-2 shall comply with the requirements of this General Permit.

-2. Erosion and Sediment Control and RUSLE2 Modeling
+I.D.2.
+Erosion and Sediment Control and RUSLE2 Modeling

-a.A Responsible Discharger that identifies on-site sources of nutrients in their pollutant source assessment and that were assigned a mass-based WLA in an applicable Nutrient TMDL(s), shall address the TMDL through the following in addition to complying with this General Permit:
+I.D.2.a A Responsible Discharger that identifies on-site sources of nutrients in their pollutant source assessment and that were assigned a mass-based waste load allocation in an applicable Nutrient TMDL(s), shall address the TMDL through the following in addition to complying with this General Permit:

+i.
 Comply with the site-specific erosion and sediment control, post-construction, and all other requirements in this General Permit;

-Install erosion and sediment controls that will result in predicted erosion rates that are equal to pre-construction conditions (e.g., undisturbed vegetation for the area) for each phase of the construction project;
+ii.
+Install erosion and sediment controls that will result in predicted erosion rates that are equal to pre-construction conditions (e.g., undisturbed vegetation for the area) for each phase of the construction project; and,